 He dominates games with robotic intensity.
-He dives over the scorer’s table or slides on the floor and barely changes expressions.
+He dives over the scorers table or slides on the floor and barely changes expressions.
 Against Syracuse, he hit his head on the backboard during a dunk.
 He ran down the court dabbing at his scalp, checking for blood.
 5:05

-Were moving onto the very highly anticipated North Carolina-Oklahoma game, which we’ll be blogging much more frequently about.
+Were moving onto the very highly anticipated North Carolina-Oklahoma game, which well be blogging much more frequently about.
 So check back with us.
-5:50 Blake Griffin is able to draw first blood in his highly anticipated matchup with Tyler Hansbrough.
+5:50 Blake Griffin

+.
 Carolina is electing to give Oklahoma space on the perimeter in favor of crowding the lane and denying Griffin touches, and despite the fact that the Sooners have missed their first two 3-pointers, Griffin was able to overpower Hansbrough on the offensive glass and draw his first foul.
 Thats a big development for Oklahoma.
 Were still scoreless 0-0 just a minute in.
 Griffin already has 3 rebounds.

-Jeff Capel is looking to take advantage of his star player’s biggest advantage in the Griffin/Hansbrough matchuphis tremendous athleticism.
+Jeff Capel is looking to take advantage of his star players biggest advantage in the Griffin/Hansbrough matchuphis tremendous athleticism.
 Griffin pulls Hansbrough away from the basket and then uses his excellent first step to blow past him and drive to the basket.
 Danny Green rotates over and bothers Griffin enough to get him to miss the shot, though, and Carolina rebounds.
 Green is an underrated x-factor in this game.
 He was outstanding against Gonzaga.

 With Tony Crocker out of the game with some early foul problems, Roy Williams is looking to take advantage of backup Kai Davis immediately.
 Danny Green burned Oklahoma with a wide-open 3-pointer and then got fouled on an alleyoop lob.
 Davis responded by bricking a 3-pointer of his own badly.